 Aily Posted January 4, 2012 Posted January 4, 2012 This is the result, wip.
 But have another problem with the text when i draw it to a texture.
 You need to flip by Y DrawImage(texture, 0 , Y , X , -Y ) Quote "Better" is big enemy of "good"

 Josh Posted January 4, 2012 Posted January 4, 2012 The y coordinate gets flipped when you draw to a buffer.
 This has to do with the way the underlying graphics API works.
-In Leadwerks3D, the engine will detect these cases and correct them automatically, but for Leadwerks Engine do this: DrawImage x,y+height,width,-height Quote My job is to make tools you love, with the features you want, and performance you can't live without.
+In Leadwerks3D, the engine will detect these cases and correct them automatically, but for Leadwerks Engine do this: DrawImage x,y+height,width,-height Quote Let's build cool stuff and have fun.

 Ferret Posted January 6, 2012 Author Posted January 6, 2012 Got it, thx!
 Quote JFerret Design - Free Games and Resources!